Azure plugin

 Before you start

-Entering Explicit application credentials is highly recommended, as this option gives greater granular control over which permissions the data source uses.
-To enforce a "least privilege" approach, you can configure an application in Azure with only the Reader role assigned and that is restricted to certain areas of your tenant.
+Configuring an app registration and entering explicit application credentialsis highly recommended, as this option gives greater granular control over which permissions the data source uses.
+To enforce a "least privilege" approach you can configure an application in Azure with only the Reader role assigned and that is restricted to certain areas of your tenant.

 1. In the Azure portal, navigate to App registrations and do one of the following: